 There are no statutory tests as to whether a worker is employed or self employed, but over the years the courts have refined a series of rules known as the Status Tests.
 The Status Tests are used to reach a conclusion about employed v self employed status; no one test is determinative in its own right, but some are more important that others – the first three below – Mutual Obligations, Personal Service and Control are the so called “holy trinity” – if any one of them is absent from a purported employment relationship, then the relationship must be one of self employment.

-- Personal service obligations (employment) versus Freedom to delegate, substitute and sub-contract (self employment) – contracts of employment do not have rights of delegation, substitution or sub-contract, collectively known as non-personal services rights.
+- Personal service obligations – An obligation to work personally is indicative of employment whereas freedom for the individual to delegate, substitute and sub-contract is indicative of self employment).
+Contracts of employment do not have rights of delegation, substitution or sub-contract, collectively known as non-personal services rights.
 Where these rights are included in the contract then it is a strong indicator of self employment.
-A comparatively recent Court of Appeal judgement, Express & Echo Publications v Tanton (1999), held that where a contract allowed services to be carried out by someone other than the Worker then it was a contract for services (i.e. self employment) rather than a contract of service (i.e. employment).
+A comparatively recent Court of Appeal judgement, Express & Echo Publications v Tanton (1999), held that where a contract allowed services to be carried out by someone other than the worker then it was a contract for services (i.e. self employment) rather than a contract of service (i.e. employment).
 However the case law also recognises that where the non personal service rights are a side issue, then they do not carry much weight, eg MacFarlane v Glasgow City Council 2001.
-Therefore if you are trying to prove self employed status, the non personal service rights must be wide ranging.
-It is acceptable for any proposed substitute or delegate to be approved by the Engager, but they must actually be paid by the worker providing them.
+Therefore if you are trying to prove self employed status, the non personal service rights must be wide ranging; it is acceptable for any proposed substitute or delegate to be approved by the engager, but they must actually be paid by the worker providing them.